LEASING CONTRACT ATTORNEY

-Many businesses will elect to lease something, rather than buy it outright, for a variety of reasons.
-They may want to use the item to evaluate the item for possible future purchase, they may only need the item for a limited time period, or it might be because the item is cost-prohibitive to the organization at the current time.
-Examples of leases that allow companies to grow and expand may include equipment, land, or office or factory space.
-Many businesses can benefit from a lease-to-own arrangement, where they can get the equipment they need now and then acquire the ownership to that equipment over time.
+Many businesses elect to acquire an item via a leasing contract, rather than buy it outright, for a variety of reasons.
+A business may want to lease the item merely to evaluate it for possible future purchase considerations.
+Another reason might be that they may only need the item for a limited time period.
+And a third reason might be because the item is cost-prohibitive to the organization at the current time.
+Examples of leasing contracts that allow companies to grow and expand may include equipment, land, or office or factory space.
+Many businesses benefit from a lease-to-own arrangement, where they can get the equipment now and acquire the ownership over time.

-Often, the owner of the item being leased will have “standard” terms and conditions that they present to the lessee, but these are not always as ‘cast in stone’ as originally presented.
+Often, the owner of the item being leased will have “standard” terms and conditions that they present to potential lessees.
 Most of the time, this type of lease is drafted to solely benefit one party, the drafter.
-They may or may not correctly state the law, particularly where the law was designed to benefit both parties of the transaction.
+But these initial terms are not always as ‘cast in stone’ as originally presented.
+Terms initially presented may or may not correctly state the law, hoping to contract around applicable statutes.
+Typically, state statutes are designed to benefit both parties, but people do try to tip that balance.
 Careful and considerate negotiation can often adjust these “standard” leases to benefit each party.

 In addition, most people benefit from an explanation of the terms and conditions contained within a lease.
 The meaning behind, and responsibilities they carry, of each clause should be fully understood before signing.
 Certain clauses can carry additional costs and responsibilities that should be factored into the total cost of the lease.
 For example, most leasing contracts include a provision that the lessee is not responsible for normal wear and tear.
 However, that is different from destruction or complete failure of the item being leased.
 Your leasing contract should state who is responsible for the insurance coverage as well as the processes surrounding that coverage.